 Nested Graph Hierarchies

-yFiles for Java supports the notion of "nested graphs," i.e., the nodes of a graph may contain graphs themselves, which can be laid out like any other graph.
+The yFiles libraries support the notion of "nested graphs," i.e., the nodes of a graph may contain graphs themselves, which can be laid out like any other graph.

 Visual Styles and Features

-Our graph visualization library supports many different visual styles.
-You can find some of the visual styles created with yFiles for Java in the following images.
+Our graph visualization libraries support many different visual styles.
+You can find some of the visual styles created with yFiles in the following images.

 Emphasis to important information can be given with little effort.